malinjr07/little-lemon/README.md

 # Honour Code

-This demo project is solely done by me, Jayanta Samaddar.
-You can contact me on **[GitHub](https://www.github.com/jayantasamaddar)** for interesting projects to work on.
+This demo project is solely done by me, Mosaddik Ali Maruf.
+You can contact me on **[GitHub](https://www.github.com/malinjr07)** for interesting projects to work on.